simon-ritchie/apysc/docs_src/source/what_apysc_can_do.md

 # What apysc can do in its current implementation

-This page will explain the current apysc implementation and functionality summary.
+This page explains the current apysc implementation and functionality summary.

 ## Write with the Python and export HTML or use it on the Jupyter

-The apysc library can write the front-end with the Python language and export the HTML or use it on the Jupyter notebook, JupyterLab, and Google Colaboratory!
+The apysc library can write the front-end with the Python language and export the HTML or use it on the Jupyter notebook, JupyterLab, and the Google Colaboratory!

 See also: